Back to news

 • The income thresholds for shared ownership should be updated to keep them in line with earnings.

 Community-led approaches can help build local support for housing, by allowing those who will live in it to be at the heart of the process.
-This may include multi-generational housing and co-housing for older people.
+This may include multi-generational housing and co-housing for older people and other groups.
 Support needs to be reflected in planning policy and by reinstating the Community Housing Fund as a feed-in to the Affordable Homes Programme for undercapitalised community organisations.

 • Government should underwrite borrowing for social landlords and the Build to Rent sector, to bring down the costs of raising private finance to fund housebuilding.